KirkAlton-Class7/cognito-cli-auth-flow/README.md

 # Chewbacca Cognito CLI Auth Flow

-Basic AWS CLI lab for learning Cognito authentication flows, JWT validation, API Gateway, and Lambda with a Chewbacca, Jedi, and Sith theme.
+Basic AWS lab for learning Cognito authentication flows, JWT validation, API Gateway, and Lambda with a Chewbacca, Jedi, and Sith theme.

 This repo is intentionally smaller than Tawny Port.
 It isolates the authentication mechanics so you can see how Cognito behaves before putting the pattern inside a larger application.